 - No

 Inclusion Criteria: 1.
 Age ≥18-80 years at the time of enrollment.
-2. RAP or CP with DM diagnosed before or after CP diagnosis (Confirmed CP on imaging or RAP based on PROCEED study criteria, and confirmed DM as per ADA criteria or clinically diagnosed with DM and on antihyperglycemic therapy) 3.
+2. RAP or CP with DM diagnosed before or after CP diagnosis (Confirmed CP on imaging or RAP based on PROCEED study criteria, or acute pancreatitis followed by diabetes (AP-DM) and confirmed DM as per ADA criteria or clinically diagnosed with DM and on antihyperglycemic therapy) 3.
 Able to provide written informed consent and participate in longitudinal follow-up 4.
 A Stable retinal exam within 1 year prior to enrollment unless new onset diabetes was diagnosed within 6 months prior to study enrollment.
-If an eye exam within the past year is not available but the most recent exa…
+If an eye exam within the…